 “for the sake of His body, which is the church”

-The Bible depicts the church with the analogy of the “body” (cf. v18).
+The Bible depicts the Church with the analogy of the “body” (cf. v18).
 The head (Christ) gives direction to the body.
 The body takes orders from the head.
 The completion of Christ’s sufferings closely connects to the preaching of the gospel (vv.
 23, 25).
-Paul paid the price for preaching the gospel, especially where Christ was not named (Rom.
+Paul paid a price for preaching the gospel, especially where Christ was not named (Rom.
 15:15-21).
-When a preacher or person goes against the pluralism of society and preaches with conviction and confidence, they will be labeled a bigot or dogmatic.
+When a preacher or person goes against the pluralism of society and preaches with conviction and confidence that Jesus is the only way to heaven, people will label them as a bigot or dogmatic.
 The gospel challenges people to face themselves, and they may not like what they see.

 The gospel is an offense to the world.